Parallels Desktop 20.4.0

 Linux:

-- Fixes the issue that prevented the creation of new macOS virtual machines from Apple’s installation images on Intel Macs running macOS Monterey 12.
+• Fixes the issue that occasionally prevented unarchiving Linux virtual machines on Macs running macOS Sonoma 14.

 Screenshots: